-An adventure to explore from imagination to reality, the arts & talents to be discovered.
+An adventure exploring, from dreams to reality, the emerging talents in our community.

-Started in 1995 connecting films to festivals, reporting and promoting festivals worldwide.
+Launched in 1995, relentlessly connecting films to festivals, reporting and promoting festivals worldwide.

 A brand new website will soon be available.
 Covid-19 is not helping, stay safe meanwhile.

 For collaboration, editorial contributions, or publicity, please send us an email here.